shancarter/ucb-dataviz-fall-2013/misc/faq.md

 </a>
 There are a few answers here.
 Most importantly, it doesn't matter what data you use as long as you're comfortable with using it.
 In nearly every instance, any format can work to make almost any chart.
 If your data is "rectangular" (like an Excel spreadsheet), any format should work.
 Mike B. prefers .tsvs simply because they're very human-readable, but do whichever you like.

+If the data is not rectangular, you might use json, but chances are it's already in that format anyway.

 When you load any of these formats anyway, D3 turns them into the same kind of javascript objects, so it doesn't matter.
 We do sometimes mix and match depending on what's at hand, though.

 ```javascript